ome/omero-guide-fiji/docs/imagej_python.rst

 Below we explain the various methods in the scripts: how to start Fiji, how to load the planes to analyze and how to run an ImageJ1 macro.

 In this example, Fiji has been installed locally.
-It is possible to install Fiji "on the fly", see `ImageJ Tutorials <https://nbviewer.jupyter.org/github/imagej/tutorials/blob/master/notebooks/ImageJ-Tutorials-and-Demo.ipynb>`_ for more options.

 Script's description
 ~~~~~~~~~~~~~~~~~~~~